Aeroluna/LunaCoopMod/README.md

 fast banshees go nyoom.

+- Reduced Infestor radius from 0.75 to 0.625.
+- Reduced Infestor model scale from 0.85 to 0.75.
+- Reduced cast range of Infestor's Infested Terran ability from 9 to 8.
+- Nerfed Infestor's Fungal Growth from a root to a 75% slow.
+- Increased Infestor's Fungal Growth radius from 2 to 2.5.
+- Reduced Infestor's Fungal Growth damage from 30 to 25.
+- Buffed Infestor's Fungal Growth to no longer allow affects units to use Blink, Tactical Jump, or load into transports and buildings.
+  - Blocks casting Blink effects for units like Stalkers, Dark Templar, and Zeratul.
+  - Blocks casting Tactical Jump effects for units like Battlecruisers, Hercules, and Hyperion.
+  - Blocks loading into transport, including Tychus's Medivacs.
+- Increased Infestor starting energy from 50 to 75.
+- Reduced Burrowed Infestor sight range from 10 to 8.
+- Increased Infestor unburrow time from 0.357 - 0.714 seconds to 0.625 - 0.714 seconds.
+- Added Neural Parasite ability to Infestor.
+  - Amon will never cast this, but mind controlled Infestors can.
+- Removed Consumption ability from the infestor.
+- Added Burrow Move passive icon to the Infestor's command card.
+- Added burrowing AI.
+  - Infestors in attack waves will attempt to burrow.
+  - Will spawn Infested Terrans while burrowed.
+  - Will unburrow to cast Fungal Growths.

+Copied from Versus.
+Transforms Infestors into the sneaky burrowing spellcasters they were always meant to be.

+- Reduced Tunnel Claws speed bonus from 2.25 to 1.4.

+Copied from Versus.

 - Removed Science Vessels from the Raiding Party (BioMechStar) composition.
 - Added Medivacs to the Raiding Party (BioMechStar) composition.
 - Increased Marauder/Marine count in the Raiding Party (BioMechStar) composition.
 - Reduced Siege Tank count in the Raiding Party (BioMechStar) composition.

-Raiding Party might as well be the Siege Tank composition with how many Siege Tanks and Science Vessels there are.
-Reducing Siege Tanks and adding more Medivacs/Marines/Marauders should make it more distinct from the Classic Infantry composition as the "SC2 Bio" composition.
+Raiding Party is strikingly similar to Classic Infantry with how many Siege Tanks and Science Vessels there are.
+Reducing Siege Tanks, removing Science Vessels, and adding more Medivacs/Marines/Marauders should make it more distinct from the Classic Infantry composition as the "SC2 Bio" composition.

 - Lowered Science Vessel count in T7 Machines of War (MechStarport) composition.
 - Added Widow Mines to T7 Machines of War (MechStarport) composition.